YorkEarwaker/FindingThingsOut/nn/snn-sb/pynn_intro/README.md

 ERROR: Could not find a version that satisfies the requirement neuron (from versions: none)
 ERROR: No matching distribution found for neuron

+pip3 install Neuron
+ERROR: Could not find a version that satisfies the requirement Neuron (from versions: none)
+ERROR: No matching distribution found for Neuron

 ### Simulators
 * Arbor, [WS](https://arbor-sim.org/), PyNN compatible
 * Brain, [WS](https://briansimulator.org/), PyNN compatible